Full Metal Challenge

-Full Metal Challenge was a television series made by RDF Media for Channel 4 in the UK and the Learning Channel in the USA.
+Full Metal Challenge was a television series made by RDF Media for Channel 4 in the UK and the Learning Channel in the United States.
 It ran for one season from 2002 to 2003.
 Hosted by series creator Cathy Rogers and Henry Rollins, the show was very similar to Rogers' last show, Scrapheap Challenge.
 It was filmed in the United Kingdom with a budget of approx £6.5 million on location at the disused Richborough Power Station just outside Sandwich in Kent.

 Premise

 Twenty-seven teams from around the world compete in the challenge.
 Each team consists of 3 people.
 The teams were all given 1 month and $3000 USD (exchanged to their country's respective currency) to build a vehicle that "could withstand anything."
 Teams did not know ahead of time exactly what the events would be and how they would work.
 Periodically during the build, a technical advisor would visit the teams to make sure the vehicles would pass safety regulations and to make sure they stayed legal for the tournament.
 They were also required to be no heavier than 3 tons and/or wider than 8 feet (for the hall of mirrors).
 Cars ended up being loud, noisy, big, and destructive (qualities relished by the show's co-host, Henry Rollins).

 In each show, 3 machines competed.
 In the first round, there were 9 heats, each of which involved one machine from the United Kingdom, one from North America, and one from another country (Chile, India, Australia, China, Iceland, Germany, Russia, South Africa and New Zealand).
 The team that won a challenge got 3 points, placed 2nd got 2, and 3rd placed got 1, with a failure to finish worth 0 points and a tie worth half a point.
 After the 3rd challenge, the machine with the lowest score was "incinerated" and the top 2 progressed to the Sumo round.